The Ultimate Tatkal Speed Guide: How to Beat the 120-Second Booking Window

 How to set up the Master List:

-- Log into your IRCTC account at least 30 minutes before the booking opens (around 9:30 AM).
+- Log in to your IRCTC profile about half an hour before the booking window opens (around 9:30 AM).

 - Go to My Account > My Profile > Master List.

-- Add the names, birth dates, gender, and preferred berth types for all travelers.
+- Put in the names, ages, gender, and preferred seat types for all travelers.

 When booking starts, all you need to do is check the box next to their pre-saved names.
 The system will auto-populate everything instantly.
 This single step saves up to 40 seconds of typing time.